Kerala High Court: After the integration of Travancore and Cochin kingdoms

 After India gained her independence on 15 August 1947, the Kingdoms of Travancore and Cochin were integrated to form the Travancore-Cochin State or Thiru-Kochi on 1 July 1949.
 Later, the High Court of Travancore-Cochin was established at Kochi on 7 July 1949 under the Travancore-Cochin High Court Act (1949).
 Mr. Puthupally Krishna Pillai was the last Chief Justice of High Court of Travancore-Cochin.

 Establishment of High Court of Kerala

 On 1 November 1956, the States Reorganisation Act, 1956 was passed thereby integrating the State of Travancore-Cochin with Malabar district and Kasaragod to form the present State of Kerala.
 The High Court of Kerala, as it is today was established on 1 November 1956 as the High Court designated for the State of Kerala.
 The Kerala High Court Act, 1958 defined the jurisdiction and various functions, and powers of the High Court of Kerala.
 Initially, many cases from both the Travancore-Cochin High Court and the High Court of Madras were transferred to the High Court of Kerala for adjudication.
-Justice K. T. Koshi was appointed as the first Chief Justice of High Court of Kerala.
+Justice Kaithayil Thomas Koshi was appointed as the first Chief Justice of High Court of Kerala.

-Judges
+Chief Justice and Judges

 The current sitting judges of the court are as follows: